adisingh007/india-tax-calculator/README.md

 This app calculates taxes in India!
+It is a simple app that takes the amount of money you want to tax and returns the amount of taxes you will pay.
 ###### NOTE: Not considering deductions right now.
 Just flat tax!

 USING DOCKER-COMPOSE: